MileHacker Logo

 • Festival Visits: Plan around the Zibo International Ceramic Exposition (usually autumn) for crafts.

-• Customary Chinese festivals, like Mid-Autumn Festival, present distinct cultural experiences.
+• Traditional Chinese festivals, like Mid-Autumn Festival, present one-of-a-kind cultural encounters.

 • Off-Season: Concentrate on indoor attractions.
 Expect lower prices and fewer crowds.